franco2ke/product-preview-card/README.md

 ## My process

-I started by creating the layout container via CSS Grid.
-It was a little tougher than I thought centering the component without using absolute positioning.
-Next step was to create the desktop view afterwhich I scaled down and ensured it was looking good at all sizes between 1440px to 320px.
-Breakpoints used; 800px and 600px.

-Also added a small transition on the signup button to emphasize the hover state.
+I started by examining the design images and listing the key visible html elements required for the component.
+Once I had this list of elements, I proceeded to assign class names via the BEM methodology.

+My development approach was to split the parent container into two child containers, one for the image and another for the product info, both positioned via flexbox.
+The product info layout was also done via flex box using the 'column' flex-direction.

+Flexbox was the more practical choice for me because the component did not need much 2 dimensional positioning.Started with desktop view, then proceeded to mobile view.

+Effort was made to space elements using the 'gap' flex-box property, minimizing usage of margins where possible, with an aim of reducing work and also increasing the maintainability and resuability of the component.

+The breakpoint chosen was 600px/ 37.5em.
+Looking good at all sizes between 1440px to 300px.

 ### Built with